 Combine nut/seed mix with coconut oil/almond flour mix.
 Mix to fully coat all ingredients together.

-Transfer paleo granola to a parchment lined baking sheet and spread evenly.
+Transfer paleo granola to a parchment-lined baking sheet and spread evenly.
 Bake for 20 minutes in a preheated oven.
 If you have a countertop oven, baking this granola will be tons easier.
-We used our Breville's The Smart Oven to make this recipe.
+We used Breville's The Smart Oven to make this recipe.

 Remove from the oven after time is up, let cool completely and then break into small pieces.
 Transfer to an airtight container and enjoy as needed!